 Celebrate small successes

-Achieving our goals can give us a great sense of accomplishment.
+Achieving our goals can give us a strong sense of accomplishment.
 However, if we only focus on the end result, we may miss out on important milestones along the way.
 In fact, it’s important to recognize and reward smaller successes on the way to larger achievements.
 This can help keep us motivated and celebrate our progress.

 Think through some milestones you may reach while working toward a larger goal.
 After you achieve each of your milestones, reward yourself with a feel-good activity.
 For instance, you could treat yourself to a fancy coffee, enjoy a celebratory dinner with friends, relax with an at-home spa day or make plans to do something you’ve been looking forward to.